smcgdub/hacker-news-homework-react/README.md

 #### **5.2 Cloning Desktop**
 You can also clone the project using Github Desktop.
 To do this you can do the following:

-1. On github navigate to the project repository. ([Link Here](https://github.com/smcgdub/hacker-news-homework-project-none-react))
+1. On github navigate to the project repository. ([Link Here](https://github.com/smcgdub/hacker-news-homework-react))
 2. Click on the tab that says code
 3. Click on Download ZIP
 4. Unzip the repository after it downloads to your machine and then drag the unzipped files into your IDE.

+NOTE: When you have this project, NodeJS and npm installed on your computer to run the project go to the terminal and type in `npm start` and the project will run on your local machine.
 </details>

 <hr>